jentery/engl230v2/index.md

 * Expect a workshop on integrating media (audio, images, and text) into your writing and criticism.

 Please note that September 21st is the last day for 100% reduction of tuition fees for standard first term and full year courses, and Friday, September 25th is the last day for adding courses that begin in the first term.

+## Week 4 (Sept.
+28 + 29 and Oct.
+1): Media Aesthetics, Part 2

+This week should consume no more than three hours of your time outside of class.

+*Tuesday, September 28th*

+* Watch Amanda Strong and Leanne Betasamosake Simpson's [*Biidaaban (The Dawn Comes)*](https://www.youtube.com/watch?v=vWjnYKyiUB8).
+* Expect a lecture on the "synthesis" and "evaluation" of media in the context of fiction.

+*Wednesday, September 29th*

+* Review and comment on the lecture notes for "Media Aesthetics, Part 2" in Word 365.
+We'll strike up a conversation there.
+* Review Prompt 2 in Brightspace and share your questions or concerns with us.
+A response to Prompt 2 is due next week, by Friday, October 10th.
+* Expect a large group discussion of *Biidaaban (The Dawn Comes)*.

+*Friday, October 1st*

+* Expect a workshop on the application of media aesthetics as a methodology.
+* We will return marks for Prompt 1 prior to this class meeting.

+Please note that Thursday, September 30th is National Day for Truth and Reconciliation.